rbhobe/astropack/README.md

 astropack
 =========

-For people who forget to pack things, and hate it.
+Never fail to pack a bag.